Toothpaste inventor: Sensodyne couldn’t have set off Galluccio’s court-ordered Breathalyzer test

 ...
 Giuliani ... wanted to put an end to the hundreds of gardens....
 The garden supporters ... were willing to descend on City Hall dressed as vegetables or insects.

 — Jennifer Steinhauer, New York Times, September 19, 2002.

-— Oral Care Formulation for the Treatment of Sensitive Teeth, U.S. Patent No. 6,241,972.
-We assigned our patent rights to Block Drug Company, manufacturer of Sensodyne toothpaste.
-(This product line was later integrated into GlaxoSmithKline’s Consumer Healthcare sector.)
+— Oral Care Formulation for the Treatment of Sensitive Teeth.
+Greg and I assigned our patent rights to Block Drug Company, manufacturer of Sensodyne toothpaste (a product line later integrated into GlaxoSmithKline’s Consumer Healthcare sector).